Jalapeno Plant Care: How to Grow and Care for Jalapenos

 6. Plant Other Crops Next to Jalapeno Chili (companion planting)

-So, consider planting crops such as marigolds and chamomile to improve the overall health of your jalapenos or, basil to improve the flavor of the peppers.
 You can also grow vegetables such as cucumbers, eggplant, carrots, and asparagus with jalapenos.
 Tomatoes are also good companion plants to jalapeno as they share similar growing conditions.

 Aphids

-Aphids attack the jalapeno chili early in the season and they suck sap from the young tender shoots resulting in distorted leaves and shoots.
-Indoor-grown jalapenos are more susceptible to aphid attack.
+Aphids attack the jalapeno chili early in the season, and they suck sap from the young tender shoots resulting in distorted leaves and shoots.

-To control aphids, either rub them with fingers (works when the pest population is low) or, spray the plants with an insecticide when the pest population is high.
-If the infestation is severe you should consider getting rid of the whole plant so that you don’t risk spreading aphid to other plants.
+To control aphids, either rub them with your fingers (which works when the pest population is low) or spray the plants with an insecticide when the pest population is high.

-Alternatively, look for ways to get rid of aphids naturally as this is both effective and environmentally friendly.
+Alternatively, look for ways to get rid of aphids naturally, as this is both effective and environmentally friendly.

 Whiteflies

-Whiteflies are tiny insects with broad wings that fly when the plant is disturbed.
 These white bugs suck sap from the plant’s leaves, causing the leaves to wilt, turn yellow and drop.
-Whiteflies also secrete honeydew on the leaves resulting in black sooty mold.
+Whiteflies also secrete honeydew on the leaves, resulting in black sooty mold.

 Powdery mildew